- Mission, Vision, Values & Strategies

 Urban Water Management Plan

-The Water Authority released its draft 2015 UWMP on April 29, 2016, starting a public comment period that includes a public hearing on May 26 during the regular meeting of the Water Authority Board of Directors.
-The Board will consider adoption of the plan during its regular meeting on June 23.
+The Water Authority released its draft 2015 UWMP on April 29, 2016, starting a public comment period that included a public hearing on May 26 during the regular meeting of the Water Authority Board of Directors.
+The Board adopted the plan during its regular meeting on June 23, 2016.

-The Water Authority developed its draft 2015 UWMP in coordination with its 24 member agencies.
+The Water Authority developed its 2015 UWMP in coordination with its 24 member agencies.
 Main components of the Water Authority's plan include: baseline demand forecasts under normal weather, dry weather and climate change scenarios; conservation savings estimates and net water demand projections; a water supply assessment; supply reliability analysis; and scenario planning.
-The Water Authority's draft 2015 UWMP estimates that future water demands will be about 14 percent lower in 2020 and about 15 percent lower in 2035 compared to projections in the 2010 plan.
+The Water Authority's 2015 UWMP estimates that future water demands will be about 13 percent lower in 2020 and about 12 percent lower in 2035 compared to projections in the 2010 plan.

 Urban Water Management Plans are important tools for reporting water agencies' long-term planning efforts to meet future demands and tracking progress toward achieving state-mandated water conservation targets.
 They also support state laws linking approval for large developments to water supply availability.